 Your employer must respond to a subject access request ‘without undue delay and in any event within one month of receipt of the request.’

-Your employer is, however, allowed to extend the deadline by up to two months (so up to three months in total) where requests are particularly ‘complex or numerous.’
+Your employer is, however, allowed to extend the deadline by up to two months (so they effectively have up to three months in total) where requests are particularly ‘complex or numerous.’
 If this is the case, you must receive notification by your employer within one month of making your request as to why an extension is necessary.

 The burden of determining whether a request will be considered ‘complex’ is on your employer.
 As long as they can provide good reasons for the delay, it is generally considered unlikely that a challenge can be made.